fluree/docs.flur.ee/src/content/docs/examples/cryptocurrency.md

 For example, with our final function in place, no user can perform the following transaction, because it violates feature #4, as listed about.

 We can try submitting the following transaction with cryptoWoman's private key.
 The following transaction adds to cryptoMan's wallet and subtracts from cryptoWoman's wallet.
-If we hadn't added the last function (crypto spent = crypto received), the following transction would have been valid.
+If we hadn't added the last function (crypto spent = crypto received), the following transaction would have been valid.
 Now, if signed as cryptoWoman, it will return the error, "The values of added and retracted wallet/balance flakes need to be equal".

 CryptoWoman's private key is `65a55074e1de61e08845d4dc5b997260f5f8c20b39b8070e7799bf92a006ad19`, and her `_auth/id` is `Tf6mUADU4SDa3yFQCn6D896NSdnfgQfzTAP`.